Email Subject Lines for Resumes and Job Applications

 Why the Subject Line Is Important

-Recipients may not be familiar with your name when you send a job search, networking, or other business emails.
-Therefore, the subject line is your opportunity to introduce yourself.
+Since recipients may not be familiar with your name, the subject line is also an opportunity to introduce yourself.
 This is the first step to making a strong first impression so that your resume is opened and read.

 Tips for Writing an Effective Email Subject Line